BrcRs/table-arrangement/README.md

 #### Defining the topology

-By topology, I mean who can talk to who at a given seat. take the following table:
+By topology, I mean who can talk to who at a given seat.
+For instance, take the following table:

                     |    ||          ||
         1   2   3   4   5   6   7